keboliu/SONiC/extension-to-phsical-entity-mib.md

 	entPhysicalMfgName        SnmpAdminString,
 	entPhysicalModelName      SnmpAdminString,

-Now only transceivers and it's DOM sensors(Temp, voltage, rx power, tx power and tx bias) are added to the MIB table.
+Now only transceivers and it's DOM sensors(Temp, voltage, rx power, tx power and tx bias) are added to the MIB table:

+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1000 = STRING: "SFP/SFP+/SFP28 for Ethernet0"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1001 = STRING: "DOM Temperature Sensor for Ethernet0"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1002 = STRING: "DOM Voltage Sensor for Ethernet0"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1011 = STRING: "DOM RX Power Sensor for Ethernet0/1"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1012 = STRING: "DOM TX Bias Sensor for Ethernet0/1"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1013 = STRING: "DOM TX Power Sensor for Ethernet0/1"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1021 = STRING: "DOM RX Power Sensor for Ethernet0/2"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1022 = STRING: "DOM TX Bias Sensor for Ethernet0/2"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1023 = STRING: "DOM TX Power Sensor for Ethernet0/2"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1031 = STRING: "DOM RX Power Sensor for Ethernet0/3"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1032 = STRING: "DOM TX Bias Sensor for Ethernet0/3"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1033 = STRING: "DOM TX Power Sensor for Ethernet0/3"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1041 = STRING: "DOM RX Power Sensor for Ethernet0/4"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1042 = STRING: "DOM TX Bias Sensor for Ethernet0/4"
+	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1043 = STRING: "DOM TX Power Sensor for Ethernet0/4"

 ## 3. New extension to Entity MIB implementation
-In this extension aim to implement all the objects in entityPhysical group.
+This extension aim to implement all the objects in entityPhysical group.

-Also plan to add more physical entities to such as thermal sensors, fan, and it's tachometers, PSU, PSU fan, and some sensors contained in PSU.
+Also plan to add more physical entities such as thermal sensors, fan, and it's tachometers, PSU, PSU fan, and some sensors contained in PSU.

-Another thing need to highlight is that in the current implementation,  currently "entPhysicalContainedIn" object is not implemented, so there is no way to reflect the physical location of the components, this time it will be amended, by this all the IMB instances can be organized in a hierarchy manner, as described in below chart.
+Another thing need to highlight is that in the current implementation, "entPhysicalContainedIn" object is not implemented, so there is no way to reflect the physical location of the components, this time it will be amended, by this all the IMB instances can be organized in a hierarchy manner, see below chart:

 	Chassis -
 	         |--MGMT (Chassis)